twiddlingbits/twr-wasm/docs/gettingstarted/compiler-opts.md

 ~~~

 ## Memory Options for WebAssembly
 You set the memory size for your module (`WebAssembly.Memory`) using `wasm-ld` options as follows (this examples sets your Wasm memory to 1MB).
-The memory size should be a multiple of 64*1024 (64K) chunks.
+The memory size should be a multiple of 64*1024 (64K) chunks. "initial-memory" and "max-memory" should be set to the same number since there is no support for automatically growing memory.

 if using `twrWasmModule`:
 ~~~